gilbertorgit/vjunos_kvm/lab1_byot/examples/README.md

 Use cases:
 * When a topology has no 'CORE' roles, no configuration will be applied.
-  * Example 1 (Data Center devices have DC ROLE, so no configuration will be applied)
   * Example 2
-  * Example 4
-* When a topology has 'CORE' roles only, any option can be used.
-  * Options 5 and 6 configure a full mesh IBGP configuration.
-    * Example 6
-    * Example 7
 * When a topology has 'CORE' and at least 1 element with 'CORE, REFLECTOR', any option can be used.
-  * Using Options 5 and 6, 'CORE' devices will establish peering with 'CORE, REFLECTOR' devices.
+  * Using Options 5, 'CORE' devices will establish peering with 'CORE, REFLECTOR' devices.
-  * Using Options 7 and 8, you can configure only P2P and Loopback interfaces, which can be ideal for setting up the baseline in a Spine/Leaf Topology.
+  * Using Options 8, you can configure only P2P and Loopback interfaces, which can be ideal for setting up the baseline in a Spine/Leaf Topology.
     * Example 3
     * Example 9
-* It is possible to have more than one 'CORE,REFLECTOR'.
-  * Example 1 - VR0, VR1 and VR2 have CORE,REFLECTOR
-  * Example 4 - SPINE1 and SPINE2 have CORE,REFLECTOR

 These use cases outline different scenarios and options based on the roles assigned in the topology.
 Consider these use cases to determine the appropriate configuration option based on the specific setup of your network.